EOSIO/taurus-node/docs/01_nodeos/03_plugins/signature_provider_plugin/index.md

 The `signature_provider_plugin` provides the implemenation of `--signature-provider` parameter for `producer_plugin`.

-In EOSIO-taurus, a new TPM signature provider is added allowing nodeos/cleos to sign transactions and/or blocks with non-extractable keys from TPM devices, to meet enterprise deployments' security requirements.
+In EOSIO-taurus, a new TPM signature provider is added allowing nodeos/cleos to sign transactions and/or blocks with non-extractable keys from TPM devices, to meet security requirements for enterprise deployments where non-extractable keys in hardware devices are preferred or required.

 ## Usage